msiplab/SaivDr/README.md

    IEEE Trans. on Signal Process.
 (T-SP), to appear

-* Kota Horiuchi and Shogo Muramatsu, "Fast convolution technique for non-separable oversampled lapped transforms," Proc. of Asia Pacific Signal and Information Proc.
+* Kota Horiuchi and Shogo Muramatsu, "Fast convolution technique for Non-separable Oversampled Lapped Transforms," Proc. of Asia Pacific Signal and Information Proc.
 Assoc.
 Annual Summit and Conf.
     (APSIPA ASC), Dec.
 2016, to appear